realworldocaml/book/en/imperative-programming.md

 The core of the value restriction is the observation that some kinds of simple values by their nature can't contain refs, including:

-- Constants (_i.e._, things like integer and floating point literals)
+- Constants (_i.e._, things like integer and floating-point literals)
 - Constructors that contain only other simple values
 - Function declarations, _i.e._, expressions that begin with `fun` or `function`, or, the equivalent let binding, `let f x = ...`.